KATE PDF CONVERTER V1.0

 1. About Kate PDF converter.

-Kate pdf converter is an open source cross-platform application that can be used for editing and exporting images to pdf.
+Kate PDF Converter is an open-source, cross-platform application that can be used to edit and export images to PDF.

 1. Download Kate.

-Kate pdf can run on different operating systems, the table below inform about the platforms that has been tested until the moment when this guide was written:
+Kate PDF can run on different operating systems.
+The table below shows the platforms that have been tested up to the time this guide was written:

 Operating system